 - 4.2 The resources allocated within the Section for food safety matters equate to 3.0 FTE.
-This is comprised of the following: - Commercial, Safety and Licensing Manager (0.2 FTE); - Senior Environmental Health Officers (1.75 FTE); - Environmental Health Assistants (1.05 FTE). - 4.3 In accordance with the Council's business plan, the Major Service Review (MSR) process is ongoing.
-The staffing of the Section was reduced in October 2009, which has resulted in a reduced level of service for the key areas of work of the Service, including food hygiene inspections. - 4.4 Further savings in 2012/13 yielded by the MSR process have resulted in the deletion of the Commercial Safety Manager post and amalgamating these responsibilities with the existing Public Protection and Licensing Manager post to create a new post of Commercial, Safety and Licensing Manager.
-The result is that less management time can be spent on food safety matters.
-Furthermore, the accreditation of the Environmental Health Service Quality System has been discontinued, but the documented procedures for all work activities remain and are being updated.
+This is comprised of the following: - Commercial, Safety and Licensing Manager (0.25 FTE); - Senior Environmental Health Officers (1.75 FTE); - Environmental Health Assistants (1.0 FTE). - 4.3 In accordance with the Council's business plan, the Major Service Review (MSR) process is on-going.
+In 2012/13, the MSR process resulted in the following: - Deletion of the Commercial Safety Manager and Public Protection & Licensing Manager posts; - Creation of the Commercial, Safety & Licensing Manager post, which amalgamated the duties of the above posts; - Discontinuation of the accreditation of Environmental Health Service Quality System. - 4.4 Although accreditation has been discontinued, the documented procedures for all work activities remain and are being updated.
+Therefore, the principle impact of the above changes is that less management time can be spent on food safety matters. - 4.5 Proposals for further savings have been identified for 2014 onwards that will impact on the delivery of the food safety service.
+However, these proposals have yet to be ratified by full Council.